duderstadt-lab/mars-docs/docs/index.md

 ### Open Microscopy Environment (OME)
 The structure of the data that can be used to build MoleculeArchives on using the **Mars** software and plugins is based on the [Open Microscopy Environment (OME)](https://link.springer.com/article/10.1186/gb-2005-6-5-r47) file format.
 This open source format provides a universal framework for acquiring and storing of imaging data in biological microscopy experiments.
-More information on the format and further requirements can be found in the [data requirements](./OME/datarequirements) section.
+More information on the format and further requirements can be found in the [OME](./OME/) section.

 ## <a name="commands"></a>Command Reference